ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 |  | | |
 | `-delete`| Delete each of the found files.
 The utility deletes empty directories only. | `find -name README -type f -delete` |

 Table 2-4 shows that there are two variants of the `-exec` action.
-They differ by the characters at the end.
+They differ by the character at the end.
 It can be an escaped semicolon `\;` or a plus sign +.
-Use the plus sign variant only if the called command handles several input parameters.
+Use the plus sign only if the called command handles several input parameters.
 You will make a mistake if the command accepts one parameter only.
 It will process the first found object and skip the rest.

 Let's apply the `-exec` action in practice.
 Suppose that you want to copy files with the Bash documentation into the home directory.
 You are interested in the HTML files only.